 Not every in vitro method is the same

 There are three main considerations to reduce risk for those companies that face the aforementioned problems:

 - Choose the right technology

 - Trust the experts

 Today, there are a multitude of in vitro technology options.
 Many products at small scales use shaker flasks or roller bottles.
 However, companies looking to manufacture around 1g or more per year may not get sufficient yields from a hybridoma cell line to justify the cost of traditional in vitro methods.

 The AcuSyst system achieves both low cost and high yield through the design of its hollow fiber cartridges.
 It needs 1/20th of the serum as a tank bioreactor and the smallest system can produce as much antibody as twenty roller bottles.
 The cells are continuously fed, allowing them to grow to tissue-like cell densities.

 These conditions result in generally improved titers, especially for low-producing cell lines like hybridomas.
-In three case studies with low performing cell lines, C3 was able to achieve a 5-fold increase in titer (Figure 3).
+In three case studies with low performing cell lines, Cell Culture Company was able to achieve a 5-fold increase in titer (Figure 3).
 This translates to lower cost of goods sold (CoGs) and faster production timelines.